 This holiday morning strata is a great family recipe.
 I love enjoying this Christmas morning!

-- 1/4 cup butter, softened
+- 1/4 cup unsalted butter, softened

-- 3 eggs, beaten
+- 3 large eggs, beaten

-- 2–1/2 cups milk
+- 2 1/2 cups milk

-- 4 tsp dry mustard
+- 4 teaspoons dry mustard

 Keywords: strata, holiday recipe